 We definitely love our beaches and highly recommend that you experience their beauty but did you know there are a few hiking trails in the Misquamicut area that offer a great way to get exercise and see a different side of our coastal community?
-Talk about a great way to enjoy a day or two: hit the beach for a few hours, get some lunch and then get into your hiking attire and enjoy the climb.
+Talk about a great way to enjoy a day or two: hit the beach for a few hours (if it’s warm enough), get some lunch and then get into your hiking attire and enjoy the climb.

-There’s ponds, sand barrens and ridges overlooking Winnapaug Pond, Block Island Sound, Block Island and Long Island.
+There’s ponds, sand barrens, and ridges overlooking Winnapaug Pond, Block Island Sound, Block Island, and Long Island.
 The two miles of trail offers hikers the change to enjoy a landscape that the great glacier of the last ice age left behind.
-At the top of the hill, Charlies Overlook offers a view of Misquamicut and the ponds that isn’t often seen!
+At the top of the hill, Charlies Overlook offers a view of Misquamicut and the ponds that aren’t often seen!

 Back, say 17,000 years ago, if you were standing on Shore Road, near where one of the entrances to the park is, and you were looking north, immediately in front of you would be the face of a tremendous ice cliff over a mile high.
 This is the front of a glacier which was a vast ice sheet up to two and a half miles thick that extended all the way back to the Canadian Arctic.
 Once you know this bit of background, the hike will be that much more interesting and beautiful!

 Another nice spot is the Dr. Lewis Pond Preserve, which is approximately 7½ acres of glacially carved terrain located near the east end of Links Passage.
 There is a short trail, perfect length for kids, located at the southeast corner of the road.